 - 10% Temporary Wage Subsidy for Employers

 This updated FAQ refers to the latest version of the CEWS and mainly contains information regarding period 5 and subsequent periods.
 For more details on eligibility criteria and procedures for the first version of the program (for periods 1 to 4), refer to the Government of Canada’s website.

 Extension of the Work-Sharing program

-Wishing you could avoid laying off your employees even if there is a shortage of work?
-You can benefit from the Work-Sharing program.
-It allows you to reduce the working hours of all your employees in order to share the workload fairly.
+You can benefit from the Work-Sharing program, which allows you to reduce the working hours of all your employees in order to share the workload fairly.
 Your employees must agree to a reduction of their normal working hours, be eligible to receive Employment Insurance benefits and be core employees.

 During the crisis, you can benefit from this program for 76 weeks.
 The Government of Canada has put in place temporary special measures to extend its maximum duration, which is normally set at 38 weeks.
 See Work-Sharing – Eligibility.

 It might be easier for your business to obtain a loan or other financial support from your financial institution.
 Through the Business Development Bank of Canada (BDC) and Export Development Canada (EDC), the federal government is freeing up billions for private lenders to provide liquidity to SMEs.
 Learn more about financing opportunities.